 "We must pray so," he suggested.

-Stetzer further comments in post on his website: "Moon believed that Jesus failed at part of his mission and he was to fulfill that mission.
+Sharing a link to his blog, Stetzer comments: "Moon believed that Jesus failed at part of his mission and he was to fulfill that mission.
 Certainly, every person who dies without Christ is tragic.
 Yet, in Moon's case, he thought he was 'Lord of the Second Advent' -- but now Moon meets the Son, the true Lord and Messiah.

 "The Unification Church reports millions of followers (though scholars put the number much lower).
 Regardless of the number, there are many people who have just seen their leader die.
 Now, his followers must deal with the aftermath -- and I hope you will join with me in praying for them."

-The author, researcher and missiologist implored Christians to "pray for members of the Unification Church so they might hear of the true Messiah in this trying time," after pointing to a report from the North American Mission Board titled "The Truth About the Unification Church of Rev. Sun Myung Moon."
-The NAMB report describes Unification Church teachings as "a complicated mixture of eastern philosophy, Christian and biblical terminology" propagated by "bizarre notions and interpretations of Rev. Moon and other UC leaders."
+The author, researcher and missiologist implored Christians to "pray for members of the Unification Church so they might hear of the true Messiah in this trying time" after pointing to a report from the North American Mission Board titled "The Truth About the Unification Church of Rev. Sun Myung Moon."
+The NAMB report describes Unification Church teaches as "a complicated mixture of eastern philosophy, Christian and biblical terminology" supported by "bizarre notions and interpretations of Rev. Moon and other UC leaders."

 "It so happened we were having our Sunday service this morning when the announcement came through," Al Wilding, a pastor of Vancouver's Unification Church told the publication.
 "We had been doing special prayers anyway and Rev. Moon teaches that life on this earth is finite and doesn't last forever, so we were kind of hoping for the best and preparing for the worst, so to speak."